tamarans7171/secure-messaging-app/README.md

   - Client encrypts message content with server RSA public key (currently PKCS#1 v1.5 via JSEncrypt), server decrypts with private key.
   - SSE and all HTTP endpoints are over TLS.

-- Encryption at Rest (Recommendation):
+- Encryption at rest:
-  - The current `Message` model stores plaintext content.
-For the exercise requirement “encrypted at rest,” implement AES-256-GCM using a server-held key (e.g., `MESSAGE_AES_KEY`), storing `iv`, `ciphertext`, and `authTag` per message, and decrypting for authorized reads.
+  - Messages are encrypted using AES-256-GCM before being stored.
+The server uses `MESSAGE_AES_KEY` (base64 32-bytes) to encrypt/decrypt messages.
+If the server cannot decrypt a stored message (missing or rotated key), it returns an encrypted blob so clients that possess the group key can decrypt locally.

-  Note about development/homework use:
+  Development note:
-  - For the purposes of a take-home assignment or local development it's acceptable to use a temporary key or use the provided convenience `DEV_PERSIST_MESSAGE_KEY` behavior so you can demonstrate encryption-at-rest across restarts.
-This is intended only for development and testing.
-Do NOT use a persisted or temporary key like this in production; instead, store `MESSAGE_AES_KEY` in a proper secrets manager and follow secure key-rotation practices.
+  - For the demo you may enable `DEV_PERSIST_MESSAGE_KEY=1` so the server generates and persists a key in `server/data/`.
+This is only for local testing and demonstration.

-- Hybrid Crypto (Recommendation):
+- Hybrid crypto:
-  - RSA is not suitable for large payloads.
-Prefer hybrid encryption: encrypt the message with AES-GCM, then wrap the AES key with RSA (OAEP preferred), enabling longer messages and modern security.
+  - The server accepts RSA-encrypted envelopes; for production prefer hybrid encryption (AES-GCM for message body + RSA-OAEP to wrap the AES key).

 - SSE vs WebSockets:
   - SSE is used to satisfy the “no WebSockets” constraint and supports one-way server->client streams efficiently.